MSN: Multi-Style Network for Trajectory Prediction: Experiments

 \subsection{Implementation Details}

 We train and evaluate our model by predicting agents' future coordinates in $t_f = 12$ frames according to their observed $t_h = 8$ frames' coordinates along with the video context.
 The frame rate is set to 2.5 fps, \IE, the sample interval is set to $\Delta t = 0.4$s.
 We train the entire network with the Adam optimizer with a learning rate $lr = 0.0003$ on one NVIDIA Tesla P4 graphic processor.
-In detail, we train \MODEL~800 epochs on \ETHUCY, and 150 epochs on SDD.
+In detail, we train \MODEL s~800 epochs on \ETHUCY, and 150 epochs on SDD.
 When making training samples, we use a rectangular sliding window with the bandwidth = 20 frames and stride = 1 frame to process original dataset files to obtain training samples \cite{socialGAN}.
 The feature dimension is set to $d = 128$.
-Detailed layers' connections and activations are listed in \TABLE{tab_method}.
-The number of hidden behavior categories is set to $K_c = 20$ to align with the \emph{best-of-20} validation.
+Detailed layers' connections and activations used are listed in \TABLE{tab_method}.